Researches-Org/sortable_challenge/README.md

 * Find listings that have the product term (model/family) without spaces.
 * Find listings that have all the terms of the product term (model/family), when the product term has white spaces.

-When a product term (model/family) has no spaces, to try to maximize the number of matches, the algorithm generate two sub-terms of the term for each position p from 1 to term.length() - 3, each two sub-terms are the substrings from 0 to index p and from index p + 1 to the end.
+When a product term (model/family) has no spaces, to try to maximize the number of matches, the algorithm generates two sub-terms of the term for each position p from 1 to term.length() - 3, each two sub-terms are the substrings from 0 to index p and from index p + 1 to the end.
 Each sub-term will have at least two characters.
 Then, the algorithm finds all listings that contains each of these two sub-terms.
 For instance, the term DWFWE will have the following two sub-terms, and for each pair the algorithm will try to find the listings.

 * DW and FWE
 * DWF and WE